-As construction continues, challenges with management of contractors, subcontractors, and vendors; labor productivity and availability; fabrication, delivery, assembly, and installation of generating unit systems, structures, and components (some of which are based on new technology and have not yet operated in the global nuclear industry at this scale); or other issues could arise and change the projected schedule and estimated cost.
+As construction continues, challenges with management of contractors, subcontractors, and vendors; supervision of craft labor and related craft labor productivity, ability to attract and retain craft labor, and/or related cost escalation; procurement, fabrication, delivery, assembly, and/or installation and the initial testing and start-up, including any required engineering changes, of generating unit systems, structures, or components (some of which are based on new technology that only recently began initial operation in the global nuclear industry at this scale), any of which may require additional labor and/or materials; or other issues could arise and change the projected schedule and estimated cost.
+Monthly construction production targets established as part of a strategy to maintain and build margin to the approved in-service dates will continue to increase significantly throughout 2019.
+To meet these increasing monthly targets, existing craft construction productivity must improve and additional craft laborers must be retained and deployed.

-GPC reports that there are processes in place that are designed to assure compliance with the requirements specified in the DCD and the COLs, including inspections by Southern Nuclear and the NRC that occur throughout construction.
+There have been technical and procedural challenges to the construction and licensing of Vogtle Units 3&4 at the federal and state level and additional challenges may arise.
+GPC reports that processes are in place that are designed to assure compliance with the requirements specified in the DCD and the COLs, including inspections by Southern Nuclear and the NRC that occur throughout construction.
 As a result of such compliance processes, certain license amendment requests have been filed and approved or are pending before the NRC.
-Various design and other licensing-based compliance matters, including the timely resolution of Inspections, Tests, Analyses, and Acceptance Criteria and the related approvals by the NRC, may arise as construction proceeds, which may result in additional license amendments or require other resolution.
-If any license amendment requests or other licensing-based compliance issues are not resolved in a timely manner, there may be delays in the project schedule that could result in increased costs.
+Various design and other licensing-based compliance matters, including the timely resolution of ITAAC and the related approvals by the NRC, may arise, which may result in additional license amendments or require other resolution.
+If any license amendment requests or other licensing-based compliance issues are not resolved in a timely manner, there may be delays in the project schedule that could result in increased costs to the Vogtle Co-Owners.